waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Hypnosis Mystery
 - Observed: "It didn't affect Enemy WOOPER!"
 (Turn 14149) and "It didn't affect XENON!"
 (Turn 14171) when Hypnosis was used.
 - Fact: Psychic is 1.0x (neutral) against Water/Ground (confirmed via tool).
 Neither is immune to Psychic status moves in standard Gen 2.
+- Hypothesis: Wild Pokémon might hold items (e.g., Mint Berry) that prevent sleep, or the ROM has modified type charts.
-- Conclusion: In this game/ROM, "It didn't affect" is the message displayed when a status move misses its accuracy check.
+- Conclusion: In this game/ROM, "It didn't affect" is the message displayed when a status move misses its accuracy check or is blocked.

 ## Tile Mechanics (Verified)
 - FLOOR: Standard traversable tile.